This file part of www.watertownhistory.org

 Removal of

-the Jeffersonian—In
+the Jeffersonian—In the last number

-discontinue the publication of the Jeffersonian
+publication of the Jeffersonian at

-commence the publication of another journal.
+the publication of another journal.
+We

-any enterprise in which he may engage and shall part with him with the most kind wishes for his future prosperity.
+enterprise in which he may engage and shall part with him with the most kind

 Spring comes along slowly